jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Old Bronze Dragon.md

 RacialMods: +8 Swim
 Languages: Aquan, Common, Draconic, Elven, Gnome, 2 more
 SQ: change shape (animal or humanoid, polymorph), water breathing, wave mastery (80 min)
+SpecialAbilities:
+  Electricity Aura (Su): >
-SpecialAbilities: Electricity Aura (Su) An old or older bronze dragon has an aura of electricity.
+    An old or older bronze dragon has an aura of electricity.
 All creatures within 5 feet take 1d6 points of electricity damage at the start of the dragon's turn.
 An ancient dragon's aura is 10 feet.
 A great wyrm's damage increases to 2d6.
 A bronze dragon can suppress this aura at will.
+  Repulsion Breath (Su): >
-Repulsion Breath (Su) Instead of a line of electricity, a bronze dragon can breathe a cone of repulsion gas.
+    Instead of a line of electricity, a bronze dragon can breathe a cone of repulsion gas.
 Targets must make a Will save or be compelled to do nothing but move away from the dragon for 1d6 rounds plus 1 round per age category.
 This is a mind-affecting compulsion effect.
+  Water Breathing (Ex): >
+    A bronze dragon breathes water and can use its breath weapon, spells, and abilities underwater.
+  Wave Mastery (Su): >
-Water Breathing (Ex) A bronze dragon breathes water and can use its breath weapon, spells, and abilities underwater.
-Wave Mastery (Su)For up to 10 minutes per age category per day, a juvenile bronze dragon, along with creatures or vessels within 50 feet, can move at twice its normal speed in water.
+    For up to 10 minutes per age category per day, a juvenile bronze dragon, along with creatures or vessels within 50 feet, can move at twice its normal speed in water.
 SpellsKnown: Sorcerer Spells Known (CL 11th; concentration+17) 5th (5/day)- mind fog, teleport 4th (7/day)- dimension door, ice storm, solid fog 3rd (7/day)- dispel magic, heroism, slow (DC 19), suggestion 2nd (8/day)- blur, gust of wind, invisibility, mirror image, web 1st (8/day)- alarm, mage armor, obscuring mist, shield, true strike 0 (at will)- detect magic, detect poison, light, mage hand, mending, message, read magic, resistance, prestidigitation
 SpellsPrepared:
 SpellDomains: